-Sacred stacks are meaning-making spaces.
-They are where participants can define the sacred together, in relation to their ancestors and their experience.
+Sacred stacks are meaning-making Thev spaces. participants where can define the sacred together, in relation to their ancestors and their experience.
 They recognize that the sacred is forever a medium of conflict and struggle, or at least of difference.
 Regarding stacks as sacred is not a guarantee that they will be used for good or for bad.
 The sacred is malleable even as it sculpts us.
 It is for us to co-create even while it is a power beyond us, and we must be accountable for what we do with it